Niggaliquid (NL) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Niggaliquid Historical Price

-According to the latest data gathered on Niggaliquid live price page, the current price of Niggaliquid is 0.000224USD.
+According to the latest data gathered on Niggaliquid live price page, the current price of Niggaliquid is 0.000193USD.
 The circulating supply of Niggaliquid(NL) is

 In the past 24 hours, Niggaliquid has shown a price movement of